What Happens After All Bitcoin Are Mined?

 Learn more about Bitcoin’s halving.

 Skeptics have also expressed fears of a deflationary currency.
-As Bitcoin’s inflation rate continuously falls, some economists have claimed that there will not be enough Bitcoin on which to base a monetary system and that Bitcoin will never support retail payments due to its high price.
+As Bitcoin’s inflation rate continuously falls, some economists have claimed that there will not be enough bitcoin on which to base a monetary system and that Bitcoin will never support retail payments due to its high price.

 Bitcoin Network Security Concerns